 - Lifejackets are supplied and must be worn at all times, as instructed by your skipper.

-- A selection off waterproof jackets and trousers are available in adult M,L,XL sizes.
+- A smal selection off waterproof jackets and trousers are available in adult M,L,XL sizes.
+Though we do recommend you have your own for maximum comfort.

-- Embarkation and disembarkation is at Bantry Harbour Marina (unless otherwise informed).
+- Embarkation and disembarkation is at Adrigole Pier.

 - All crew / passengers help to clean down and refuel on their final day.